MA-RAG: Multi-Agent Retrieval-Augmented Generation via Collaborative Chain-of-Thought Reasoning: Introduction

 This multi-agent design not only improves robustness to ambiguous and multi-hop questions, but also provides fine-grained control over the information flow in RAG, all without requiring model fine-tuning.
 Empirically, MA-RAG achieves new state-of-the-art performance on multiple open-domain QA benchmarks, including NQ, HotpotQA, TriviaQA, and 2WikimQA, consistently outperforming both standalone LLMs and strong RAG baselines across model scales.
 Ablation studies further reveal the importance of the modular architecture: the planner agent is essential for multi-hop reasoning, while the extractor agent significantly improves grounding by filtering irrelevant content.
 Moreover, our analysis shows that model size matters most for answer generation, planning and evidence extraction, while lighter-weight models can be effectively used for retrieval components, enabling more efficient deployments.
 These results highlight the effectiveness and flexibility of our multi-agent framework in tackling complex QA tasks without additional supervision or domain-specific training.

-Our key contributions are as follows: \begin{itemize} \item We introduce \textbf{MA-RAG}, a modular multi-agent framework that performs reasoning-driven RAG via structured collaboration between agents, enabling fine-grained handling of ambiguity and complex queries. \item MA-RAG operates entirely without model fine-tuning, offering a general and adaptable solution that outperforms or matches strong baselines across multiple QA datasets and LLM backends. \end{itemize}
+Our key contributions are as follows: \begin{itemize}[leftmargin=0.2in, topsep=0pt] \item We introduce \textbf{MA-RAG}, a modular multi-agent framework that performs reasoning-driven RAG via \textit{structured collaboration} between agents, enabling fine-grained handling of ambiguity and complex queries. \item MA-RAG operates entirely without model fine-tuning, offering a general and adaptable solution that outperforms or matches strong baselines across multiple QA datasets and LLM backends. \item Through agent-specific chain-of-thought reasoning, MA-RAG provides \textit{interpretable intermediate steps} and demonstrates strong \textit{generalization} to specialized domains, such as biomedical QA, without requiring domain-specific fine-tuning. \end{itemize}